joakimsk/vibration-trigger/README.md

 Full PCB dimensions should be 43.18mm x 40.64mm.

+The piezoelectric element needs to be well secured to the vibrating thing, be it your boat engine, your plane or your car.
+It can very well be a piezoelectric speaker.

 ## Component: Trigger
 The high voltage generated when a piezoelectric crystal is exposed to mechanical load, is compared using LM386 low power amplifier (Voltage Comparator configuration), to an adjustable reference voltage up to VCC (+5v).

+I think I ended up with using the LM386 because it had more gain than a standard operational amplifier, but I cannot remember fully.
+The breadboard edition was tested a year ago.

 ![Trigger](./renders/comp1.png)